matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 Called when computing search results in the user directory.
 The module must return a `bool` indicating whether the given user profile can appear in search results.
-Return `True` to indicate that the user is spammy and exclude them user from search results;
+Return `True` to indicate that the user is spammy and exclude them from search results;
 otherwise return `False`.

 The profile is represented as a dictionary with the following keys: